Cybaries/Knowledge-Assistant/README.md

 └── README.md
 ```

-### Application responsibilities
+### Application Responsibilities

 #### `accounts`

 Responsible for user-related functionality.

-Authentication and authorization functionality will be expanded in Phase 2.
+Authentication and authorization will be implemented and expanded during Phase 2.

 #### `documents`